PaulRouanet/ros2_control_bolt/ros2_control_bolt_tuto/Launch.md

    **If you want, you can play with all others Topics to see what they published.**

-### Thank you for having followed all  the tutorial and good luck.
+### Now you can start the last tutorial for know how to give some position to Bolt.